 - What is life like as an expat in your area?

-- What type of social life can someone expect in Praia da Pipa?
+- Is there a lot of crime in Praia da Pipa?

-- What is the social scene like in Praia da Pipa?
+- What are the schools in Praia da Pipa like?

 - What are medical services in Praia da Pipa like?